openstack/taskflow/doc/source/arguments_and_results.rst

 Arguments inference
 -------------------

-Task arguments can be inferred from arguments of the |task.execute| method of the task.
+Task/retry arguments can be inferred from arguments of the |task.execute|
+method of a task (or the |retry.execute| of a retry object).

 .. doctest::